whuang602/Public-Listing/README.md

 Reasoning: code must be kept private to prevent cheating in database and related courses

+<h2> CFlat Compiler </h2>

+Contains: a hand rolled compiler written completely in C++ for a custom Rust-like language

+Reasoning: code must be kept private to prevent cheating in compiler and related courses

+<h2> NACHOS Reimplementation </h2>

+Contains: manual reimplementation of OS functionalities, eg. shell, read & write lock, and threading

+Reasoning: code must be kept private to prevent cheating in OS and related courses

 <h2> Custom Compiler and Interpreter </h2>

 Contains: a basic compiler built using C++ & LLVM, and a basic work-in-progress interpreter being built in Java